-The A&M System Executive IT Council will activate the TAC 216 Companion Guide Subcommittee with the authority to approve, amend or reject recommended revisions to the Companion Guide.
+The A&M System Executive IT Council activates the TAC 216 Companion Guide Subcommittee granting the authority to approve, amend or reject recommended revisions to the Companion Guide.
 The Subcommittee will review member Companion Guide reports and recommended revisions.

-Recommended revisions will be reported to the Chair of the A&M System Executive IT Council as described in the Effectiveness of Project Management Practices section above.
+Recommended revisions are reported to the Chair of the A&M System Executive IT Council as described in the Effectiveness of Project Management Practices section above.